jan-hofmeier/LittleTurbo/README.md

 The Layout of the Slot Connector was taken from SukkoPera OpenAmiga2000CoproAdapter

+It is still work in Progress, the schematics are mostly done, next up is creating the PCB out of it.

 ### Installation
 **Please be very careful when plugging this board** in the co-processor slot: there is an arrow on the board, **it must point to the back of the Amiga**.
 Plugging this adapter backwards will damage your CPU/accelerator card, as some pins of the CPU slot carry +12V!